ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 ## Scaling and Performance

+There are ongoing efforts to scale Ethereum using a variety of techniques including sharding the blockchain, danksharding and using rollups.
+Introductory information on scaling Ethereum is available on our [scaling page](https://ethereum.org/en/developers/docs/scaling).

 ### Layer 2

 There are now several Layer 2 protocols that scale Ethereum using different techniques for batching transactions and securing them on Ethereum layer 1.
 This is a very rapidly growing topic with a lot of research and development potential.

 ### Bridges

 One particular area of Layer-2 that requires more research and development is safe and performant bridges.
 This includes bridges between various Layer-2s and bridges between Layer 1 and Layer 2.
+Introductory information on bridges is available at our [bridges page](https://ethereum.org/en/developers/docs/bridges).

 ### Sharding

 Sharding Ethereum's blockchain has long been part of the development roadmap.
 However, new scaling solutions such as "Danksharding" are currently taking center stage.
+Introductory information on sharding the Ethereum blockchain can be found on our [sharding page](https://ethereum.org/en/develoeprs/docs/shard-chains).

 ### Hardware

-Running nodes on modest hardware is fundamental to keeping Ethereum decentralized.
+Running nodes (see our [nodes page](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node)) on modest hardware is fundamental to keeping Ethereum decentralized.
 Therefore, active research into minimizing the hardware requirements to run nodes is an important area of research.

 ### Links to current research